Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/react/demo/index.md

 Additionally, we also set the `newIngredient` field back to an empty string in order to clear out the input field once we submit a new ingredient.

-Now it's ready to accept more user input!
+Now it’s ready to accept more user input!

 ![](https://miro.medium.com/max/60/1*LXx7WeP_5wFRfYa45snSEA.png?q=20)